oliwierptak/everon-factory/README.md

 * Hhvm

 ## Features
-* One line, lazy loaded dependency injection (via setters or constructors)
+* One line, lazy loaded, constructor and setter based dependency injection
-* Trait based, simple to use and implement, no hassle with config files, pure PHP
-* Factory/FactoryWorker gives full control and overview, on how each and every object is created
-* FactoryWorker allows for custom implementation of Factory methods
-* Full control when a dependency should be reused (via Dependency Container) or created from scratch (eg. Logger vs Value Object)
+* Full control when a dependency should be reused (via _Dependency Container_) or created from scratch (eg. _Logger_ vs _Value Object_)
 * Minimized file/memory access/usage due to callbacks and lazy load
+* Effortless trait based, simple to reuse setter injection
+* Supports _Root Composition Pattern_: whole dependency graph can be composed outside of the application, using its components
+* _FactoryWorker_ allows for custom implementation of _Factory_ methods: no direct coupling between client code and the library
+* No hassle with config/ini/xml/yaml files, pure PHP
 * Intuitive Interface: clear, small and simple API
 * Convention over configuration
 * Clean code

 ## How it works
 Every instantiation should happen only inside of the ```FactoryWorker``` class.
 Its role is similar of ```AbstractFactory```.
-It sits between *Everon Factory Component* and the client code that uses it, so there is no direct coupling.
+It sits between *Everon Factory Library* and the client code that uses it, so there is no direct coupling.
 It's easy to implement and manage, because injection is cheap and dependency setup happens in one place.
 This makes testing much easier, as everything can be easily mocked/stubbed/faked.
-It's ok to use ```new``` operator outside of Factory methods for simple value object like classes.
-For example ```new Collection()```.

-For a particular module or application, the ```registerBeforeWork``` method  of ```FactoryWorker``` is one of a places where you could setup your dependency tree.
+#### Support for Root Composition Pattern
+> A DI Container should only be referenced from the Composition Root.
+All other modules should have no reference to the container.

-Or you could use [Root Composition pattern](http://blog.ploeh.dk/2011/07/28/CompositionRoot/) and handle your whole dependency graph outside of your application.
+Another way would be to use [Root Composition pattern](http://blog.ploeh.dk/2011/07/28/CompositionRoot/) and handle your whole dependency graph outside of your application.
+This approach is also possible with *Everon Factory Library*.

 ### Easy Dependency Injection
 To use dependency injection, register it with ```Dependency Container``` and use one line trait to inject it.